JakDaniels/MIOS/README.md

 MIOS uses the default Regions.ini as a starting point.
 Then it overlays or overrides setting from .ini files that are defined per Instance.
 You would place these Region specific .ini files in folder MIOS/Instances/[Instance Name]/Configs/Regions (for the example Instance created above that would be
 MIOS/Instances/Test1/Configs/Regions).
 You can place as many files here as you want.
 They will be read in alphabetcal order.
-The syntax is the same a the global Regions.ini file, in that setting are placed under a [heading] which is the name of the Region.
+The syntax is the same a the global Regions.ini file, in that setting are placed under a [Heading] which is the name of the Region to which they should apply.

 ### 9) Starting an Instance for the first time